verse-lab/hippodrome/README.md

 For each of the above just follow the given instructions.

 ### Install HIPPODROME:
-* install antlr to your local maven repository:
+1. install antlr to your local maven repository:

 `mvn install:install-file -Dfile="<path-to-your-antlr-for-java-jar>" -DgroupId=org.racerdfix.antlr -DartifactId=antlr -Dversion=1.0 -Dpackaging=jar`

-* install HIPPODROME:
-`mvn install` (from the project's main directory)

-* set the path to local `infer` (the version recommended earlier) and the options expected to run with in `APP_CONFIG.json`:
+2. set the path to local `infer` (the version recommended earlier) and the options expected to run with in `src/main/resources/APP_CONFIG.json`:
 ```json
 {
   "infer": "<path-to-infer>/infer/infer/bin/infer",